openlegend/core-rules/core/src/08-running-the-game/01-chapter-eight.md

 | 9 | supreme emperor | a castle, a space station, an army of 50,000, a fleet of warships |

 ___
-collection to reward the heroes.
-We can also plan to give the Cult of the Dragon a horde of treasure that will again increase the party's wealth score.

-However you plan to award wealth, you can see that the general recommendation on the table is for a PC's wealth score to increase twice every three levels.

 #### Understanding Open Legend's Wealth System